Coding To W3C Standards

 - We carry out a series of manual checks in order to verify compliance.

-- Finally we test our work in current versions of major desktop browsers (and browser versions) including those made by Apple (Safari), Google (Chrome), Microsoft Internet Explorer IE11+ and Edge; Mozilla Firefox and Opera and in tablet and mobile in Apple Safari and Android Google Chrome.
+- Finally we test our work in current versions of major desktop browsers (and browser versions) including those made by Apple (Safari), Google (Chrome), Microsoft Edge, Mozilla Firefox and Opera and in tablet and mobile in Apple Safari and Android Google Chrome.

 Web standards have moved on a great deal over the past few years.
 'Table-based sites' are long gone (for the most part).